Kastro84/SOC-Analyst-Portfolio/Project-06-SIEM-Log-Analysis-Investigation /README.md

 ## Incident Summary
-A security event was reviewed to investigate suspicious sign-in activity using log data.
-The aim of the investigation was to understand what caused the alert and determine whether the activity suggested unauthorised access or normal user behaviour.
+A security event was reviewed following the identification of suspicious authentication behaviour within Microsoft Sentinel.
+The investigation focused on analysing sign-in activity to determine whether the observed behaviour indicated unauthorised access or aligned with normal user behaviour.

+The objective was to understand what triggered the alert, assess the associated risk, and decide whether escalation or remediation actions were required.

 ## Detection / Alert Trigger
-The investigation was triggered after authentication logs showed unusual sign-in behaviour.
-This included multiple failed login attempts followed by a successful sign-in, which can sometimes indicate password guessing or compromised credentials and therefore required further review.
+The investigation was initiated after Microsoft Sentinel highlighted a sign-in pattern involving multiple failed authentication attempts followed by a successful login for the same user account within a short period of time.
+This pattern can sometimes be associated with password guessing or compromised credentials and therefore required further review.

 ## Scope of Investigation
-The investigation focused solely on authentication and sign-in related log data.
-The review was limited to information visible within the SIEM, including sign-in attempts, success and failure results, timestamps, IP addresses, and location details.
-No endpoint, email, or mailbox data was included.
+The investigation was limited to authentication-related telemetry ingested into Microsoft Sentinel.
+Analysis focused exclusively on identity sign-in events, including authentication outcomes, timestamps, source IP addresses, and location context.
+No endpoint, email, or mailbox data was included as part of this investigation.

 ## Log Source Overview
-The analysis used sign-in logs commonly ingested into a SIEM.
-These logs provided visibility into login attempts, authentication outcomes, source IP addresses, locations, and event timing.
-This data was used to build context around the alert and understand the user’s sign-in behaviour.
+The analysis was based on identity authentication logs commonly ingested into Microsoft Sentinel through Azure Monitor and Log Analytics.
+These logs provide visibility into user sign-in behaviour, including success and failure results, originating IP addresses, geographic information, and event timing.
+This telemetry forms the primary data source for authentication investigations within Sentinel.

 ## Initial Log Review
-Sign-in logs were reviewed to identify patterns such as repeated failed authentication attempts, successful sign-ins shortly after failures, access outside normal hours, or sign-ins from unfamiliar locations.
-Particular attention was given to whether the activity could indicate credential misuse rather than user error.
+An initial review of sign-in events was performed to identify patterns that could indicate suspicious behaviour.
+The review focused on identifying repeated failed authentication attempts, successful sign-ins occurring shortly after failures, and any indications of access from unfamiliar locations or IP addresses.
+The aim at this stage was to determine whether the activity was more consistent with credential misuse or typical user behaviour such as mistyped passwords.

 ## SIEM Analysis and Correlation
-Multiple log fields were reviewed together to better understand the activity.
-This included correlating timestamps, IP addresses, locations, authentication methods, and sign-in outcomes across events.
-Reviewing these details together helped determine whether the activity was isolated or potentially suspicious.
+Further analysis was conducted by correlating multiple log attributes within Microsoft Sentinel.
+Sign-in events were reviewed together to assess the relationship between timestamps, IP addresses, locations, and authentication outcomes across the activity window.
+Correlating these fields helped determine whether the behaviour was isolated or suggestive of unauthorised access attempts.

+This correlation approach allowed the investigation to move beyond individual events and assess the overall sign-in pattern in context.

 ## Investigation Findings
-The log review identified activity that justified investigation, but there was not enough evidence to confirm unauthorised access.
-The successful sign-in appeared consistent with the user’s normal behaviour, and no additional suspicious events were identified during the review period.
+The investigation identified activity that warranted review; however, there was insufficient evidence to confirm unauthorised access.
+The successful sign-in aligned with expected location and access patterns for the user, and no additional suspicious authentication activity was observed during the review period.
+There were no indicators of abnormal locations, unfamiliar IP addresses, or escalation in sign-in behaviour following the successful authentication.

 ## Analyst Decision and Outcome
 Based on the findings, no immediate response actions were required.
-The activity was assessed as low concern, and continued monitoring was recommended rather than escalation.
+The activity was assessed as low risk, and escalation or remediation actions such as credential resets or account restrictions were not initiated.
+Continued monitoring was recommended to ensure visibility of any recurring authentication anomalies.

 ## Incident Closure
-The incident was closed after completing log review and correlation.
-No further action was required, with monitoring in place to detect any similar behaviour in the future.
+The incident was closed after completing log review and correlation within Microsoft Sentinel.
+No further action was required beyond standard monitoring for similar authentication patterns in the future.

 ## Lessons Learned
-Sign-in patterns involving repeated failures followed by a successful login should always be reviewed.
-Correlating multiple log fields helps distinguish between normal user behaviour and potential security issues, reducing unnecessary escalation while maintaining visibility of risk.
+Authentication patterns involving repeated failures followed by a successful login should always be reviewed in context.
+Microsoft Sentinel enables effective investigation by allowing analysts to correlate multiple authentication attributes, helping distinguish between normal user behaviour and potential security threats without unnecessary escalation.
-## Evidence Collected (Screenshots)